JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-11-22-Compojure-Address-Book-Part-2.markdown

   (POST "/post" [] example-post))
 ```

-At this point we should have the same app as we did at the end of part 1.
-The
-only differences are at this point is how it is structured and that we will have a
-new print when we do a `lein ring server`.

 # Hiccup Templates

 Hiccup is a library for representing HTML in Clojure.
 It uses vectors to